practicingruby/practicing-ruby-paid/posts/v5/005-dieter-rams-metrics-for-good-design.md

-As developers, we spend a lot of our time thinking about internal software quality, because it has such a strong influence on our productivity.
+s developers, we spend a lot of our time thinking about internal software quality, because it has such a strong influence on our productivity.
 We seek to write code that is maintainable and easy to change, because if we do not, our work becomes very frustrating in a hurry.
 There is no need for an external